Stamkos, Kucherov lead Lightning past Red Wings 3-2

 Kucherov got his 12th goal in the first period, and setup Stamkos' power-play goal from the low left circle that put Tampa Bay (9-1-1) up 2-1 at 6:22 of the third.

-''They're exceptional players,'' Lightning coach Jon Cooper said. ''Two that rise to the top.''

-The previous season that teammates had a season-opening point streak of 11 or more games was 1992-93 when Buffalo's Dave Andreychuk and Pat LaFontaine, Kevin Stevens, Ron Francis and Mario Lemieux from Pittsburgh, and Boston's Joe Juneau and Dmitri Kvartalnov all accomplished the feat.

-Stamkos and Kucherov also tied Martin St. Louis' team season-opening point streak set in 2009-10.
-The duo have combined for 40 points.
+The duo also tied Martin St. Louis' team season-opening point streak set in 2009-10.

 Tampa Bay's Andrei Vasilevskiy made 29 saves in his 100th NHL game and 50th win (50-33-8).

-Frans Nielsen had two goals and Jimmy Howard stopped 35 shots for the Red Wings (4-6-1).
+Frans Nielsen had two goals and Jimmy Howard stopped 35 shots for the Red Wings (4-6-1), who have lost six straight (0-5-1).
 Detroit has lost nine straight games against Tampa Bay.

-''We're not good enough to win games, and that's why we've lost six in a row,'' Detroit center Henrik Zetterberg said.

 After Brayden Point made it 3-1 at 17:04, Nielsen cut the deficit to one on the power play with 1:49 to play.